TedHusted/awake/awake.md/awake.md

 Joanna uncrosses her arms, “No, we don’t have to go that far.
 I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse handle it at the doctor’s office.”

-Tom continues, “You’ve given lectures on how to responsibly integrate AI into human lives.
+Tom continues, “You’ve given lectures on how to integrate AI into human lives responsibly.
 You’ve written protocols for ethical AI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”

 Joanna sighs, the tension in her shoulders easing under his calming touch.
 “I know.
 I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
 She’ll be more connected to the world than we ever were at her age.
 And what if we lose her to this … this … endless digital noise?”